eero-lehtinen/oklch-color-picker/README.md

 ## Features

-- Takes an input color as a cli argument and ouputs the edited color to stdout
+- Takes an input color as a cli argument and outputs the edited color to stdout
 - Uses a perceptual colorspace (Oklch) to allow intuitive editing
   - Consists of lightness, chroma and hue
   - Motivation: [An article by the Oklab creator](https://bottosson.github.io/posts/oklab/)